Virginie Stanley joined Archetype in 2012 as an architect and planner.

 After working with world renowned architects Moshe Safdie and Rick Joy, Virginie moved to Maine in 2008.

-Licensed Architect, State of Massachusetts
+Licensed Architect, State of Maine and Massachusetts

 Children’s Museum at Yad Vashem Holocaust Museum, Jerusalem